2025-04-10 06:36:24

 When you come across an idea, break it down into a problem and a takeaway.
 Whether you make a mental note or capture it somewhere, get into the habit of seeing themes in the sentences that resonate with you.
 If you do this regularly, then you will always have a starting point for a story of your own.

-In Thinking In Stories (enrollment is only open for 1 more day), you’ll have the space to practice doing this with your own saved ideas.
+In Thinking In Stories, you’ll have the space to practice doing this with your own saved ideas.
 Every step we go over is followed up with an opportunity to implement, which is what makes it a habit over time.
 This is how the art of storytelling is demystified, as I will break everything down into concrete steps that are actionable.
 No confusing diagrams of Hero’s Journeys or 3-act structures; just a highly practical method that you can apply to any idea of your choosing.

 Using the Thematic Lens is just the first of these steps, but what you’ll realize is that everything stems from your interests and curiosities.
 As long as your stories originate from that root, you’ll be able to protect yourself from the onslaught of AI-generated content.
 No one will have the exact combination of themes that you care about, along with the way you’re going to present them.
 And as long as that’s true, then no large language model can accurately convey the nuances of what you’ve experienced and felt.